Northeastern North Carolina

 An unnamed fort was located in town at the railroad bridge across the Trent River.

-South of town across the Trent River was an additional line of Union works, with a blockhouse in the center on the railroad coming from the south.
+South of town across the Trent River in James City was an additional line of Union works, with a blockhouse in the center on the railroad coming from the south.

 Fort Amory, at the west-end on the Trent River.
 Parts of its ramparts and ditch can still be seen.
 Camp Amory was adjacent.
 Camp Pendleton was also nearby.

-Fort Spinola, at the east-end on the Neuse River.
+Fort Spinola, at the east-end on the Neuse River, near Fort Point and the former CSA Fort Lane.
 Camp Massachusetts was adjacent.

 Fort Gaston, a palisaded two-gun fort guarding an old bridge across the Trent River, south of Fort Amory and north of the mouth of Brice Creek.
 Camp Gaston (previously a CSA camp site) was located outside the palisade.
 Earthworks still remain on private property.